bfontaine/Minimaliterals/README.md

 (def names (%w henry james jayne))
 ```

+## Caveats

-Note: no interpolation is done, this means that the following code
+No interpolation is done, this means that the following code:

 ```clj
 (let [x "yo"]